Design and Development

 By definition of the standard, Design and development clause states that

 “The organization shall plan and control the design and development of product.”

 During the design and development planning, the organization shall determine

-- the review, verification and validation that are appropriate to each design and development stage, and
+- The review, verification, and validation that are appropriate to each design and development stage.

 In plain English, it is a set of processes that transforms requirements into specified characteristics or into the specification of a product, process, or system.
 Design is the core of any product or service and is very fundamental and basic to achieve customer satisfaction.
 A good design is carried out logically in a series of steps incorporating appropriate reviews and necessary checks to ensure that the requirements are carried out till the final product unaltered and in a verifiable way.
 The Design and Development clause of ISO follows the PDCA cycle.
 Even though the design and development activities have been traditionally applied to manufacturing industry focusing on products it is equally applicable to the service or software industry also.